What separates a winning fundraising idea from one that flounders?

 That’s why the best fundraisers are run with a fundraising partner: a business or organization that provides an expert fundraising process.
 This fundraising partner is there to walk with you through the entire campaign, shoulder some of the load, help keep participants motivated, and provide technical and administrative support when needs arise.

 Our goal at Snap!
 Raise is to provide an unmatched level of fundraising support.
 Our data-driven process and easy-to-use online platform are designed to help make fundraising painless.
-That’s why campaign includes personal assistance from a Snap!
+That’s why the campaign includes personal assistance from a Snap!
 Raise representative, whose job is to help you get your fundraiser running smoothly and provide support throughout the campaign.

 Fundraising has never been a solo mission.
 Why should that be true of running one?

 The final key to a winning fundraiser is gratitude.
 It’s essential to acknowledge and appreciate the generosity of your supporters, because a donation or contribution of any kind is an act of goodwill from your community.
 That is something to be thankful for.

 The fundraisers that truly excel are the ones that communicate this sense of gratitude to supporters.
 Don’t forget about the generous community members who invest in your program as soon as their checks are cashed.
 Their impact lasts longer than the few minutes it took them to donate, and the appreciation they receive should last longer, as well.

 An extra bonus to expressing gratitude: donors that have been thanked for their gift are more likely to feel valued, appreciated, and compelled to donate again in the future.

 There’s no need to waste your time, energy, and cheery disposition on a fundraiser that doesn’t work for you.
 Remember these five pillars when planning your next fundraiser and start fundraising with purpose and passion!